 Our Story

-Our programme continues to gather pace, build on a series of published and future publications, as well as research projects.
 Our pilot project received a research award from the Edinburgh Futures Institute (EFI) in 2019.
 The paper summarising this project, called “Spontaneous Volatility: Fooled by Reflexive Randomness”, was published by the Journal of Behavioral Finance in June, 2020.
-In 2021 Programme Director Patrick Schotanus co-authored—with Ron Chrisley, Andy Clark, Duncan Pritchard, and Aaron Schurger—a paper called “Reflexivity and the Market Mind Hypothesis; Why George Soros is not a failed philosopher”, explaining Soros’s philosophy of reflexivity from the MMH perspective.

 Patrick Schotanus

-During that time he worked for various firms in senior positions, most recently as global multi-asset strategist and portfolio manager.
-Patrick has a PhD and two master’s degrees, one from UC Berkeley where he was a member of its Master in Financial Engineering (MFE) inaugural class.
+Previously Patrick worked in investment management and banking in Edinburgh, London, New York, and Singapore, as well as the Netherlands (where he was born).
+During that time he worked for various industry-leading firms in senior positions, most recently as global multi-asset strategist and portfolio manager.
+Patrick has a PhD and two master’s degrees.
+One is from UC Berkeley where he was a member of its Master in Financial Engineering (MFE) inaugural class, aka “Rubinstein’s Guinea Pigs”.
 His professional investment qualifications include the VBA (Dutch version of CFA), the CEFA and the CMT designations.